szll/planetry/README.md

 }
 ```

-It consists of four properties:
+It consists of the following properties:
  - **version** (int): is the version of the scene file structure
  - **meta** (object): meta itself is an object which contains meta data about the scene
    - **units** (object): contains information about the units used for the **bodies** in the current scene file